 - The procurement and installation costs are comparatively less when compared to other materials.
 While 25mm thick laminated plywood starts at Rs.
 545 per sq. ft, laminated MDF costs begin from Rs.435 per sq. ft.

-- The color and character of wood improves with age, and it requires relatively less maintenance.
+- The colour and character of wood improve with age, and it requires relatively less maintenance.